The Ultimate Guide to Telluride, Colorado Hiking

 Easily accessible with a beginning in Telluride, that’s about the only thing easy on this 6.4-mile hike.
 But you’ll quickly realize that the gorgeous views you’ll enjoy are worth every droplet of sweat you surrender to this trail.
 Become completely immersed in the Colorado wilderness, as you experience maximum bliss because of the minimal amount of foot-traffic throughout this San Juan Mountain environment.

-How to get there: From downtown, walk south on Pine St, cross the bridge, and look for signs for the Wasatch Trail.
+How to get there: From downtown, walk south on Pine St, cross the bridge, and head up Beark Creek Trail.
+As you continue along,look for signs for the Wasatch Trail.
 Take the trail, and after about 1 mile, you'll come across a clearing and an unmarked trail on your left.
 Follow this steep path to the peak of Ballard Mountain.

 9. Wasatch Trail